lexikong/maya-mixamo-control-rig/README.md

 1. The character's mesh may cover the control rigs if the character is bulky.
 A workaround is to switch to wireframe mode(by hitting '4').

 ## Issue Reporting
-File a new issue [here](https://github.com/lexikong/maya-mixamo-control-rig/issues)
+Open a new issue [here](https://github.com/lexikong/maya-mixamo-control-rig/issues)

 ## Licensing
 This tool is licensed under MIT License.